Girolama Cartolari: Unnoticed work

 According to a study conducted by the University of Virginia Professor Deborah Parker on women in the book trade in Italy between the end of the 15th century and the beginning of the 17th century, the work of women printers and booksellers throughout history has gone unnoticed and has rarely been the object of study by scholars and researchers.
-Cartolari is one of few women who signed their name on the works they printed, although at the beginning of her career she identified herself as the heir of her husband's activity, a practice that was very common at the time.
-In this period most women did not print their names on the title page or colophon of the works they produced.
+Cartolari is one of the few women who signed their name on the works they printed.
+However, at the beginning of her career, she identified herself as the heir of her husband's activity, a practice that was very common at the time.
+In this period, most women did not print their names on the title page or in the colophon of the works they produced.
 Other times, as it happened to Cartolari, the evidence of their existence and activity has been altered in subsequent books and bibliographies.
-This happened for example in G.M.
-Mazzucchelli’s book titled “Gli Scrittori d’Italia”, where the author lists Michelangelo Biondo's work and corrects Cartolari's first name changing it from Hieronymam to Hieronymum (Girolamo).
+This happened for example, in G.M.
+Mazzucchelli's book titled "Gli Scrittori d'Italia", where the author lists Michelangelo Biondo's work and corrects Cartolari's first name changing it from Hieronymam to Hieronymum (Girolamo).

 Printer's device

-The printer's device of Girolama Cartolari is an oval shaped image with a unicorn in the center and with sun, moon, stars, and landscape printed in the background.
+The printer's device of Girolama Cartolari is an oval-shaped image with a unicorn in the center and with sun, moon, stars, and landscape printed in the background.
 A motto in Latin is inscribed on the border of this device: Sint procul obscurae tenebrae et procul omne venenum (let darkness and all poison be far away).
 The dimensions are 7.2 cm x 9.2 cm.
 Identification codes in the Italian registry for this printer's device are U729 and CNCM 2193.

 Selected works

-Below is a list of a selection of works produced in the printing shop of Girolama Cartolari, which was credited with the production of 111 works published in the 16th century.
+Below is a selection of works produced in the printing shop of Girolama Cartolari, which was credited with the production of 111 works published in the 16th century.